Eemmiirraallii/Final-Project/README.md

 1)For the future development it is possible to add score counter, which will indicate how many times each player won.

-2) Add a button "RESET" to start a game again.
+2)Add a button "RESET" to start a game again.